Why We Do What We Do and Why We’re Unique:

 Researching and Writing Articles and Books:

 One of our primary activities is researching and writing articles to document and preserve the history of r&b, gospel, doo wop and soul vocal harmony.
 We are always looking to contact singers in these fields whose stories have not been told.
 Our articles regularly appear in Echoes of the Past magazine as well as this website and occasionally in local newspapers and other publications.
 See the ARTICLES Page for recent articles.
 We’re also currently writing a book on Asbury Park’s African American Music Legacy (1880 – 1980).
-We expect to piublish in late 2017.
+It’s now 2/3 finished.
+We expect to publish in late 2019.

 Consulting for Film Documentaries, Books and Recordings: